 10 Little Charlatans

-The first time I came into contact with the word “charlatan” in a meaningful way was when reading Anna Schoen-René memoire America’s Musical Inheritance: memories and reminiscences (1941) —which you can find on the download page.
+The first time I came into meaningful contact with the word “charlatan” was when reading Anna Schoen-René's memoir America’s Musical Inheritance: Memories and Reminiscences (1941), which you can find on the download page.
 She positively rails against them!

-It seemed like such an archaic word; one that is spoken while wearing a three-piece suit and smoking a pipe, its three syllables rolling off the tongue in derision.
+It seemed like such an archaic word—one spoken while wearing a three-piece suit and smoking a pipe, its three syllables rolling off the tongue in derision.

 CHAR-LA-TAN!

-When is the last time you heard it spoken in a sentence?
+When was the last time you heard it spoken in a sentence?
 Who uses it anymore?
 “Fraud” is more common now, right?

-The 10 points below were referenced in the last 24 hours as part of scrolling through social media and a casual conversation with a colleague; my colleague using the word “fraud,” while I dug up “charlatan.”
+The 10 points below were referenced in the last 24 hours while scrolling through social media and in a casual conversation with a colleague.
+My colleague used the word “fraud,” while I dug up “charlatan.”

 10 Little charlatans